wearetheframers/frame-core-wip/docs/API/frame/framer/brain/mind/perception/perception.md

 ## Usage

-To use the Perception class, create an instance and process sensory data:
+To use the Perception class, create an instance and process sensory data.
+Framers automatically handle perceptions, queuing them if necessary until they are ready to process:

 ```python
 from frame.src.framer.brain.perception import Perception